SRA-VJTI/embedded-systems-study-group/README.md

 ## Basic of Electronics:

-- ### Pull up and Pull Down Resistor:
+- ### Pull-Up and Pull-Down Resistor:
-    - Pull up and Pull Down Resistors are used in digital systems.
+    - Pull-up and Pull-Down Resistors used in digital systems.
-    - In digital system there are three states:
+    - In a digital system, there are three states:
     <p align="center">
         <img width="460" height="300" src="/assets/states.png">
     </p>

-    -  As you can see two obvious states are Logic High and Logic Low.
+    -  Two obvious states are Logic High and Logic Low.
 But suppose if we left any pin unconnected/floating then it is said to be tristate or unknown.
     - Example of this in popular 7432 OR gate IC's datasheet:
     <p align="center">
         <img width="500" height="184" src="/assets/datasheet_7432.png">